 Use this procedure when starting a new watermaker for the first time and whenever the system has been pickled or cleaned.
+On new systems the green tag and washer prevent the pressure relief valve from being closed and remind new owners to keep it open.

 Avoid running the Catalina system if the vessel is in contaminated water.
 The system should be fully tested before leaving port.
-If the location or weather prevents proper testing, refer to Dry Testing with an Artificial Ocean on page 44.
+If the location or weather prevents proper testing, refer to Dry Testing with an Artificial Ocean on page 42.